Introduction to Responsible Research Assessment Course

 • identify the key actors within the scholarly system that impact research assessment.

 Because this course is open to everyone, you will be exposed to case studies, examples, and reflective questions for a wide range of contexts and actors in the academic system, like: early career researchers, librarians, research managers, research funders, professional societies, and more.
-While some examples might not be directly relevant to your specific context, we hope they will provide you with a more practical and holistic understanding of the academic system.
+While some examples might not be directly relevant to your specific context, practical and holistic understanding of the academic system that can contextualize reflections about research assessment principles and practices.

 Disclaimer: Please note that this course uses the term “staff” when referring to anyone who is employed by an organization.
 In the case of research performing organizations, this term includes faculty, lab technicians, data stewards, etc.

 This course was created by the Declaration on Research Assessment (DORA), a nonprofit initiative working to advocate for and support responsible research assessment (RRA).
-Unless otherwise indicated, this content is available under a Creative Commons Attribution License (CC BY-SA 4.0).
+Unless otherwise indicated, this content is available under a Creative Commons Attribution License CC BY-NC 4.0.
 Logos are trademarks or registered trademarks of their respective organizations and may not be reused or reproduced without permission.

 Course Content